benjaminion/upgrading-ethereum-book/src/book.md

 ```

 The long laundry list of things that need to be done at the end of an epoch.
 You can see from the comments that a bunch of extra work was added in Altair.

-With the exception of [slashing](/part3/helper/mutators#slash_validator) and [deposit processing](/part3/transition/block#deposits), epoch processing is the only place where validator balances are modified.

 Used by: [`process_slots()`](/part3/transition#def_process_slots).